iOS14: Understanding the impact on marketing

-Secondarily, we spoke about Facebook’s AEM - Snapchat is developing their own version of AEM called Advanced Conversions.
+Secondarily, we spoke about Facebook’s AEM - Snapchat is developing its own version of AEM called Advanced Conversions.
 So they’re still making a lot of these changes…

-Tommy: A lot has been said about Apple’s new prompt that asks users permissions.
-Can you explain a bit about what’s the impact of it being an opt-in instead of opt-out?
+Tommy: A lot has been said about Apple’s new prompt that asks users' permission.
+Can you explain a bit about what’s the impact of it being an opt-in instead of an opt-out?

 Maurice: When a user decides to opt-out what’s basically going to happen is that you’re no longer going to be able to track that user at an individual level.
 Whether it’s on a website or whether it’s in an app.